chef-boneyard/chef-web-docs-2016/includes_style_guide/includes_style_guide.rst

    ``code goes here``

-What it looks like in a paragraph:
+What it looks like in a paragraph after it is built:

 Sometimes if an API ``method`` or database ``table`` needs to be referred to in a paragraph, it's useful to apply a style to that ``item`` so that readers can tell that it's special.